-Binding WAN Choose interface
+Protocol

-Choose the WAN interface (WAN1 or WAN2) for binding.
+Binding WAN Choose the WAN interface (WAN1 or WAN2) for binding. interface field is blank, it means that all the source IPs inside the LAN will be passed through the WAN interface.

 Src IP Start Type the source IP start for the specified WAN interface.